apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 We have written our specification for parameterized bit width.
 This lets us check the invariants relatively quickly and get fast feedback from the model checker.
-We chose a bit width of 8, a non-trivial value for which Apalache terminates within reasonable time.
+We chose a bit width of 8, a non-trivial value for which Apalache terminates within a reasonable time.
 Importantly, the specification for the bit width of 32 stays the same; we only have to change `INT_WIDTH`.
 Of course, Apalache reaches its limits when we set `INT_WIDTH` to 16 or 32.
 In these cases, it has to reason about all sequences of length up to 32,767